RECORD's 22nd annual program demonstrates how architecture can benefit a business’s bottom line.

 A New York–based law firm invigorates its workplace by reflecting its increasingly collaborative culture.

-Architectural Record's annual Good Design Is Good Business Awards recognizes exemplary architectural solutions that were instrumental in the growth and success of a range of businesses.
-Each year, RECORD editors single out diverse projects for their contributions to attracting and retaining talent, enhancing employee well-being, improving community relations, and, ultimately, boosting the client’s bottom line.
+Read about the winners of this year's Good Design Is Good Business awards program, which recognizes exemplary architectural solutions that were instrumental in the growth and success of a range of businesses.